foundriesio/docs/source/getting-started/register-device/index.rst

 .. note::

-    After registration devices will run **all** applications that are available in the latest Target.
+    After registration, devices will run **all** applications that are available in the latest Target.
     This default behavior can be changed by enabling only specific applications.
     Read :ref:`ug-fioctl-enable-apps` to learn how.